 The Cost of the School Day project

-Cost of the School Day is recognised as an Intervention for Equity in the Pupil Equity Fund National Operational Guidance, as a priority in the Scottish Government's Fairer Scotland Action Plan.and as a key theme in the Scottish Government's Tackling Child Poverty Delivery Plan 2018-22.
+Cost of the School Day is recommended as an Intervention for Equity in the Pupil Equity Fund National Operational Guidance, as a priority in the Scottish Government's Fairer Scotland Action Plan.and as a key theme in the Scottish Government's Tackling Child Poverty Delivery Plan 2018-22.

 “The main impact of the project in our school is a change of mind-set.
 Rather than going ahead and doing things, we’re really thinking carefully about costs and financial impact on our children and families - the phrase ‘cost of the school day’ comes up constantly now in our planning and discussions.
 It’s not just an initiative or project where we go back to normal after it’s finished, there’s been a real shift in our thinking.”
 (Head Teacher, Glasgow)

-Find out more about our research, use our resources and learn about the support we offer to local authorities and schools interested in poverty proofing their policies and practices:
+Find out more about our work, use our resources and learn about the support we offer to local authorities and schools interested in addressing the Cost of the School Day:

 - Why address the Cost of the School Day?